coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 .. opt:: Strict Universe Declaration.

-   The command ``Unset Strict Universe Declaration`` allows one to freely use identifiers for universes without declaring them first, with the semantics that the first use declares it.
+   Turning this option off allows one to freely use identifiers for universes without declaring them first, with the semantics that the first use declares it.
 In this mode, the universe names are not associated with the definition or proof once it has been